Some trends come and go, but at least how it looks now, the EV Charging industry is going nowhere!

 No different apps for different networks, no credit cards or anything else.

 Plug and Charge represent the best possible user experience with EV charging, and no wonder everyone wants it.

 After all, everyone knows someone with a Tesla, and it looks so simple.

 Tesla uses its own principle, but the effect is the same in the end – it’s Plug and Charge!

 If we look at Tesla sales statistics, they prove they are on the right track.

 Nowadays, “non-Tesla” charging stations require the user to identify himself before charging the vehicle.

-ISO 15118 standard and Tridens Plug and Charge software enable simplified authorization so that the car and charging stations can communicate without the user.
-Like Tesla!
+iSO 15118 standard and Tridens Plug and Charge software enable simplified authorization so that the car and charging stations can communicate without the user.

 Before the first charging, the user must set up a profile in the Tridens EV charge application and connect it to the specific car.

 From then on, if he wants to charge his EV, he plugs it into the charging station.